 I list some themes from my work below:

 - For the past few years, I have been working (together with Aditya Nori) on combining program analysis with statistics and machine learning (see Merlin and BayeZ projects).

-2. New programming abstractions to write better concurrent and distributed programs (Clarity, Guesstimate and CScale projects)
+- I have been interested in better abstractions to write better concurrent and distributed programs (see Clarity, Guesstimate and CScale projects)

 - Verification an systematic testing form a dominant theme in my work.
-The SLAM project (together with Tom Ball from MSR Redmond), which used model checking, theorem proving and counterexample driven refinement to check properties of system software.
-A tool based on SLAM called Static Driver Verifier is being released as part of Windows Vista, and is now routinely used to check if Windows Device Drivers obey their interface rules with respect to the operating system.
+The SLAM project (together with Tom Ball from MSR Redmond), used model checking, theorem proving and counterexample driven refinement to check properties of system software.
+A tool based on SLAM called Static Driver Verifier was released as part of Windows, and is now routinely used to check if Windows Device Drivers obey their interface rules with respect to the operating system.
 Later, I worked with Aditya Nori on combining testing and verification (see the Yogi project ).
 Yogi was also used later as the verification engine inside the Static Driver Verifier.
 Currently, the Static Driver Verifier is being powered with the Corral verification engine (built by Akash Lal, Shaz Qadeer and Shuvendu Lahiri).

 - Together with Jakob Rehof, I investigated Behavioral Type Systems to structure behaviour in asynchronous message passing programs (see Behave! project)

 - Zing is an explicit state model checker (designed together with Tony Andrews, Shaz Qadeer and Jakob Rehof) for analyzing concurrent software, with modelling features that enable modelling concurrent object oriented programs with dynamic memory and threads, with support for both shared memory and message passing concurrency.
 Zing was used as a backend of the "P Specification language" used to design and check the USB stack that ships with Windows 8 and later.